stonepros/stone/doc/dev/dashboard/ui_goals.rst

 solution.

 Understanding the target user persona is therefore a fundamental first step in design.
-Attempting to design a UI that meets the requirements of a 'seasoned' Ceph Administrator or Developer, and a relatively new SysAdmin is unlikely to satisfy either user group.
+Attempting to design a UI that meets the requirements of a 'seasoned' Stone Administrator or Developer, and a relatively new SysAdmin is unlikely to satisfy either user group.

 Design Principles